Right to disconnect: Canada

+Australia

+On February 12, 2024, the Australian Government passed the Fair Work Legislation Amendment (Closing Loopholes No. 2) Bill 2023, which included a right to disconnect.
+The legislative reform aims to address the challenges of work-life balance in the digital era.
+Under the amendments to the Fair Work Act 2009, employees can ignore work-related communications outside of normal work hours, provided their refusal to engage is not unreasonable.
+Disputes will be overseen by the Fair Work Commission, which can issue stop orders to protect employers from taking action against an employee.

 Links to existing international human rights

-The right to disconnect shares similarities with several preexisting human rights.
-The most notable of these is the right to rest and leisure found in article 24 of the UDHR.
+The right to disconnect shares similarities with several pre-existing human rights.
+The most notable of these is the right to rest and leisure found in article 24 of the Universal Declaration of Human Rights.
 This right explicitly places limitations on the amount of time people can work for, something that the right to disconnect takes further and places into the modern age.
 The right to disconnect also crosses into the article 23 of the UDHR, that everyone has the right to work and receive fair remuneration and to join trade unions to protect their interests.

 The International Labour Organization is also a relevant source of measures and rights supplementary to the right to disconnect.
 A recent study endorsed by the ILO has affirmed the need for workers to be able to disconnect from technology in order to avoid the blurring of the lines between work life and personal life.